Career Pathways in Arts and Communications: Exploring Options and Exceptions

 Financial services career focus on manage money and investments:

-professionals who prepare and examine financial records. -
+- Accountants professionals who prepare and examine financial records.

-experts who evaluate investment opportunities and provide guidance. -
+- Financial analysts experts who evaluate investment opportunities and provide guidance.

-specialists who evaluate insurance applications and determine coverage. -
+- Insurance underwriters specialists who evaluate insurance applications and determine coverage.

-professionals who evaluate and authorize approval of loan applications. -
+- Loan officers professionals who evaluate and authorize approval of loan applications.

 Financial services career focus on numerical analysis and business principles kinda than creative expression or communication, place them in the business, management, and administration or finance career clusters kinda than arts and communications.